GogiPuttar/ros2_metafly/README.md

 Package that handles low level controls communication between the **transmitter module**, **ROS2 network**, and **PS3 Controller**.

-Command for using a PS3 controller to fly the MetaFly `ros2 launch metafly_control ps3.launch.xml`
+Command for using a PS3 controller to fly the MetaFly:

+`ros2 launch metafly_control ps3.launch.xml`

 ## `metafly_high`

 Package that handles high level controls and motion planning.

-Command that launches the high level controller and trieggers all the relevant launch files for it.
+Command that launches the high level controller and trieggers all the relevant launch files for it:

 `ros2 launch metafly_high high_level.launch.py policy:=returning use_high_rviz:=true`